 An appropriate habitat for bearded dragons has a lot of requirements.
 Most people know that the lighting can be a little bit tricky and that you need a huge tank for bearded dragons.
 But what about humidity?
 What are the right humidity levels for bearded dragons?

-Why is the right humidity even important and what can you do to increase or decrease the humidity in a bearded dragon tank?
-Continue to read to learn more.
+Why is the right humidity even important, and what can you do to increase or decrease the humidity in a bearded dragon tank?
+Continue to read to learn how to adjust the humidity levels in your bearded dragon tank easily and more.

 What Are The Right Humidity Levels For Bearded Dragons?

 As I said, during the day, you should have a humidity level of 30 to 40% in a bearded dragon tank.
 This is the same humidity they have in their home, Australia.